Brain Tumors Library

 When a tumor grows into or presses on an area of the brain, it may stop that part of the brain from working the way it should.
 Both benign and malignant brain tumors cause signs and symptoms and need treatment.

-For information about lymphoma that begins in the brain, see the PDQ summary on Primary CNS Lymphoma Treatment.
+For information about lymphoma that begins in the brain, see Primary CNS Lymphoma Treatment.

 A tumor that starts in another part of the body and spreads to the brain is called a metastatic brain tumor.